MauiJerry/PoseCamPC/README.md

     Upon starting or changing models, the application automatically generates a file named `landmark_idname.csv` in its root directory.
 This file contains the definitive mapping for the **currently selected model**.
 This is the primary reference for your client application.

 2.  **`/pose/landmark_names` OSC Message**:
-    When using the `bundle` mode, the application periodically sends an OSC message to the address `/pose/landmark_names`.
+    The application periodically sends an OSC message to the address `/pose/landmark_names`.
 The arguments of this message are an ordered list of all landmark names.
 The index of each name in the list corresponds to its `landmark_id`.
 This allows a client to build its mapping table dynamically.

 #### TouchDesigner Integration (`@landmark_names_td.csv`)